 – Only pop it when it’s ready!
 If the head turns white, then you’re good to go.
 But not all pimples turn white, so if it remains red, don’t pop it.

 – If you decide to pop it, make sure you wash your hands and the affected area prior.
+You could use some Hand Sanitizer beforehand just to ensure you’re germ-free first.
 We need to keep it as clean as possible so that we don’t create more pimples around it.

 – Use an ice cube which has been out of the freezer for a few minutes wrapped in a tissue, and then hold it over to slightly reduce the inflammation and swelling.